 In 1886, a second railway bridge was built alongside the first, slightly downstream to another newly built station immediately on the North bank, originally called St Paul’s Station, now Blackfriars Station.

 In the 1980s, when the Thameslink route was established, the first railway bridge was deemed too weak for modern trains and was removed.
-The abutments however were left in the river.
-In 2012 one of the three abutments was incorporated into newer Blackfriars Railway Station, when it was widened.
+The support columns however were left in the river.
+In 2012 one of the three columns was incorporated into newer Blackfriars Railway Station, when it was widened.

-As well as the abutments you can see the old decorative London, Chatham, and Dover Railway sign.
+As well as the columns you can see the old decorative London, Chatham, and Dover Railway sign.

 A Couple Of Final Details